jbates888/Youtube-Learning-App/README.md

  iii) details of any non-standard libraries needed and how to install them

  Some non-standerd libraries we use are "bs4" which is for parsing websites. "reqquests" for sending GET requests to scrape web data.
- "json" for formating data from requests. "english_words" for spell checking user input.
+ "json" for formating data from requests.

  1. Type in: cd .\mysite\
  2. Type in: pip install -r requirements.txt